johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 ## Understanding L2 Regularization

 With that context, let's talk about L2 regularization.
 L2 regularization is a technique to prevent overfitting, which is when a model learns the training data too well and fails to generalize to new, unseen data.
 It works by adding a penalty term to the loss function.
-This new term is the sum of the squares of all the weights, multiplied by a small scalar constant $\lambda$:
+This new term is the sum of the squares of all the weights, multiplied by a small scalar hyperparameter $\lambda$:

 $$
 L_{total}(\Theta) = L_{data}(\Theta) + \frac{\lambda}{2} \|\Theta\|_2^2